ITTYAMU/ITTYAMU/README.md

 Hello, my name is ITTYAMU.
-I am a beginner and am currently studying languages such as Python.
+I am a beginner and am currently studying languages such as Python,JavaScript.
 My code is messy but I would like to improve it.

 <!---